-At Garlinge Primary School and Nursery we make provision for children with Special Educational Needs and/or Disability within each of the four categories defined in the 2014 SEND Code of Practice (para 6.27 - 6.35):
+At Garlinge Primary School and Nursery we make provision for children with special educational needs and/or disability within each of the four categories defined in the SEND Code of Practice (2014) (para 6.27 – 6.35):

 Children with speech, language and communication needs may have difficulty making sense of language or in communicating their needs and wants to others.
 Some children may need support developing fluency or forming sounds, words and sentences.
 They may also have difficulties in social situations as they do not understand the social rules of communication.
 These needs can change over time and may have difficulty with one, some or all of the different aspects of speech, language and social communication.

 Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD) and severe learning difficulties (SLD), where children are likely to need support in some, or all areas of the curriculum and may have associated difficulties with mobility and communication.
 When children have profound and multiple learning difficulties (PMLD), they are likely to have severe and complex learning difficulties as well as a physical disability and sensory impairment.
-A child can also have a specific learning difficulty (SpLD) which may affect one area of their learning and encompasses a range of conditions, such as dyscalculia, dyslexia and dyspraxia.
+A child can also have a specific learning difficulty (SpLD) which may affect one area of their learning and encompasses a range of conditions, such as dyscalculia, dyslexia and Developmental Coordination Disorder (DCD).

 Social, emotional and mental health needs can manifest in many different ways and can look different for all children.
 They could find managing their relationships with other people difficult, and may display behaviour that can hinder theirs and other’s learning that can negatively impact on their health, well-being and their quality of life.
 Some children may have disorders such as Attention, Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), or attachment disorder.

 Children may have a visual or hearing impairment or have a physical need for which they require additional ongoing support and equipment to ensure that lessons and learning opportunities are accessible.
-Garlinge Primary School and Nursery is a Specialist Resourced Provision for children with
+Garlinge Primary School and Nursery is a Specialist Resourced Provision for children with a physical disability.

 It is not uncommon that children may have SEND that falls into one or more of the above categories.